 Our Doctor of Educational Leadership (Ed.D.)
 Program provides advanced preparation for educational leaders in diverse school settings in the United States and Canada.

 Combining face-to-face instruction with online learning, our program gives you the flexibility to continue working in your current position as you earn your doctorate.
-The 51-credit, terminal degree can be completed in seven semesters.
+The 51-credit, terminal degree is designed to be completed in seven semesters.

 With an emphasis on practical application, the terminal program allows you to practice your new knowledge while you learn it.
 You will choose one of the following areas of interest: